Hemant-Purswani/F1-World-Championship-Predictor-and-Analyzer/README.md

 `Notebooks`: This directory contains the ipynb files files.

 `README.md`: This file contains the project's overview and instructions on how to use it.

+Please give it a start if you like it.